 Museum Sztuki, Łódź, Poland

 We can find rhythm in everything: a heartbeat, a flower or a churning factory.
-‘The Museum of Rhythm’, curated by Natasha Ginwala and Daniel Muzyczuk, placed rhythm as the defining feature of modern life.
+‘The Museum of Rhythm’, curated by Natasha Ginwala and Daniel Muzyczuk, sites rhythm as the defining feature of modern life.
 A pan-historical gambol through art, composition and research, the exhibition expands on the project Ginwala created for the 2012 Taipei Biennial.
-This wasn’t another woolly ‘music and art’ show – nor an illustration of the ways pattern and pace inform our lives.
-Rather, it was an attempt to use rhythm to re-read the recent past: revealing history’s seething underbelly, or wiggling backside.
+This wasn’t another woolly ‘music and art’ show, nor an illustration of the ways pattern and pace inform our lives.
+Rather, it was an attempt to use rhythm to reread the recent past: revealing history’s seething underbelly, or wiggling backside.

-In the first of twelve densely arranged rooms, a seismograph, phonograph, metronome and clock-card machine sat on plinths.
-These clunky, antique machines set out one aspect of the show: rhythm’s relationship to measurement and recording, regulation and capture.
+In the first of 12 densely arranged rooms, a seismograph, phonograph, metronome and clock-card machine sit on plinths.
+These clunky, antique devices set out one aspect of the show: rhythm’s relationship to measurement and recording, regulation and capture.
 The objects also echo a documentary impulse found elsewhere in the exhibition.
-Alain Resnais’s Le Chant du Styrène (The Song of Styrene, 1958) was a romantic documentary ode to the factory production of plastics.
-The recordings of ethnomusicologist Alan Lomax, beginning with ‘Negro Prison Songs’ (1958) and videos of dances from around the world, surfaced in several rooms.
+Alain Resnais’s Le chant du Styrène (The Song of Styrene, 1958) is a romantic documentary ode to the factory production of plastics.
+The recordings of ethnomusicologist Alan Lomax, beginning with ‘Negro Prison Songs’ (1958) and videos of dances from around the world, surfaces in several rooms.
 While Resnais’s and Lomax’s documents have a sensory allure, the cylinders that hold voices on the phonograph remind us that they do that through segmentation and isolation.
 Here’s the paradox pointed to by the ‘Museum of Rhythm’: museums rely on persistent illusions to make things sensible, comprehensible and visible.

-In ‘The Museum of Rhythm’, you could bounce from Hans Richter’s solemn rhythm studies on film from the 1920s to the joyous rock percussion of Jean Rouch’s documentary film Batteries Dogon (Dogon Drums, 1966).
-A series of drawings depicting opium production was contrasted with Ericka Beckman’s short film Tension Building (2014) that makes a raucous animation from the stern weight of stadium architecture.
-Less essential were a notebook by Hanne Darboven, with its inevitable, obsessive markings, and a drawing by Suzanne Treister, which mapped the history of computer technology – both token inclusions.
+In ‘The Museum of Rhythm’, you can bounce from Hans Richter’s solemn rhythm studies on film from the 1920s to the joyous rock percussion of Jean Rouch’s documentary Batteries Dogon (Dogon Drums, 1966).
+A series of drawings depicting opium production is installed to contrast with Ericka Beckman’s short film Tension Building (2014), which makes a raucous animation from the stern weight of stadium architecture.
+Less essential is a notebook by Hanne Darboven, with its inevitable, obsessive markings, and a drawing by Suzanne Treister, which maps the history of computer technology – both seemingly token inclusions.